 One of the most important things I've read is the post Conversational Cultures: Combat vs Nurture.

-A very short summary: "combat culture" is typified by people being willing to disagree with each other verbally.
-"Nurture culture" is typified by people affirming each other and interpreting direct criticism or disagreement as an attack.
+A very short summary: what that post's author calls "combat culture", and what I will call "idea culture" is typified by people being willing to disagree with each other's ideas directly.
+A conflict-avoidant culture, or "nurture culture" is typified by people affirming each other, and interpreting direct criticism or disagreement as an attack.

 I would recommend reading the post, but I'm not writing this post to convince you to read it, more to get out some thoughts on the effective communication.